 Repeatability: This course may not be repeated for additional credits.

 MATH 8024.
-Numerical Differential Equations II.
+Numerical Methods for Nonlinear Partial Differential Equations.
 3 Credit Hours.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.